Generic differential equations are strongly minimal: A general sufficient criterion for strong minimality

 \begin{proof} By Proposition \ref{mindefn}, there are no subvarieties of $V_0$ defined over the differential field generated by the coefficients of $f$.
 So, we need only consider forking extensions of the generic type of $V_0$.
-By Theorem \ref{boundMorley}, if there is an infinite proper differential subvariety of $V_0$, then it is defined over (the algebraic closure of) a Morley sequence of length at most $\nmdeg(p)$ which is at most $h+1$.
+By definition of nonminimality degree, if there is an infinite proper differential subvariety of $V_0$, then it is defined over (the algebraic closure of) a Morley sequence of length at most $\nmdeg(p)$.
 Thus, there is a proper subvariety of $W_0 \subset V_0^{[d]}$ which surjects onto the first $d-1$ coordinates such that the fiber over a generic point in the first $d-1$ coordinates is a forking extension of the generic type of $V_0$.
 But then by the argument of Proposition \ref{linnonlin}, there is a definable proper infinite rank subspace of $T^\D_{\bar{a}}\left( V^{[d]} \right)$ over $\QQQ\langle \bar{\a}, \bar{a}\rangle$. \end{proof}